Zilliqa/zilliqa-developer/core/profiling.md

 You can choose to run the profiling on your machine or in a docker container.

 > Using a container saves your time on setting up build environments for Zilliqa and Scilla and also provides an isolated context when running profiling.
-However, it does not mean any security as it will run in privilege mode for nencessary permissions.
+However, it does not mean any security as it will run in privilege mode for necessary permissions.
 Also, it might incur unexpected overhead on performance.
 So the recommendation is starting with the container solution for learning but using the native solution for reliable result.

 ### Run in container